Content Strategy

 Your Customers Can Spot AI Content — And They’re Punishing Brands That Use It Badly

-The Trust Penalty Is Compounding
+The Trust Penalty Is Real and Measurable

 What AI Slop Actually Looks Like